carekit-apple/IBM-HyperProtectSDK/README.md

 # IBM Hyper Protect SDK for iOS

-This SDK implements CareKit's Remote Synchronization API and needs to be coupled with the backend SDK (HyperProtectBackendSDK)[link] on the server side.
+This SDK implements CareKit's Remote Synchronization API and must be coupled with the backend SDK [IBM-HyperProtectMBaaS](https://github.com/carekit-apple/IBM-HyperProtectMBaaS) on the server side.

-_Note, as this is a pre-1.0 release, it is not suitable for production use._
+_Note, this is a pre-1.0 release and is still in beta_

 ### Roadmap